 Root Vegetables (Carrots, Beets, Parsnips)

-They’re good for your digestive system because they have a lot of fiber.
-They are also low energy dense foods and are rich in antioxidants.
+They’re suitable for your digestive system because they have a lot of fiber.
+They are also low energy-dense foods and are rich in antioxidants.
 Be careful not to over consume them as they are high in carbs and overeating can cause blood sugar spikes (8).

 Eggs (Pastured Eggs)